-The Whole-Part-Whole practice philosophy is a method that is growing in popularity.
+The Whole-Part-Whole practice philosophy (or Play-Practice-Play) is a method that is growing in popularity.
 The more traditional practice approach is an incremental method in which the players start with a basic skill or tactic and gradually increase the complexity throughout practice.
 The idea being that if you start simple and end more complex then everyone has made progress.
 However, the Whole-Part-Whole method is based off of how kids may actually learn.

 Different coaches have different methods for finding these weaknesses in their players and improving upon and building the troubling skills.
 “Whole-Part-Whole” is one method that can be useful and most effective when practicing skills that consist of very distinguished parts.